ErZicky/PocketMark-android-markdown-editor/README.md

 // screenshot o gif dell'editor

-PocketMark supports the complete Markdown syntax, which is highlighted for clarity as it's being written in the editor.
+PocketMark supports the complete Markdown syntax (including images, gift and tables), which is highlighted for clarity as it's being written in the editor.

 //screenshot of share panel